Reading Time: 6 minutes

 The business disruption made BrandLoom CEO and Founder Avinash Chandra realize how the multichannel approach lets you monitor every touchpoint of your customer insights across all channels.
 However, the omnichannel approach does not necessarily imply that organizations must employ every medium available.
 It is a more strategic approach that can be leveraged to utilize the channels that work best and maximize the return on investment (ROI).

-2021 will no longer be about relying on third-party data and cookies in giving a more personalized customer experience.
+2023 will no longer be about relying on third-party data and cookies to give a more personalized customer experience.
 Instead, the focus will be on using AI-driven personalization and automation tools that enable brands to drive a more human-centric approach.
 Organizations will be able to provide the right content and offer while tailoring everything to a personalized and seamless customer purchase journey.
 Businesses will revolve around the personalization of a customer’s journey.
-Those who prioritize quality customer experiences will be the ones who will emerge victorious.
+Those who prioritize quality customer experiences will be the ones who will emerge victorious!